After months in lockdown, you might be craving to go somewhere else rather than your community and city.

-It was when I decided to do the thing that I like most in life that could me bring some joy: travel.
+It was when I decided to do what I like most in life, and that could me bring some joy: travel.

-Of course, I was a bit scared and concerning about my safety and everyone else’s.
+Of course, I was a bit scared and concerns about my safety and everyone else’s.

 But once you follow the government guidelines, your start to feel more comfortable with the “new normal”, and travelling is just a step further.